 The Compensation Committee of the Board of Directors is composed of four directors: Dr. Raffin, Mr. Saluri, Mr. Talarico and Ms. Zoth.
-Ms. Zoth was appointed to the committee in January 2013.
-All current members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+All current members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the NASDAQ listing standards).
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.linkp.com in the "Investors & Media - Corporate Governance" section.